ASC 740: Q2 2021 Provision Considerations

 While preparing second quarter provisions, companies may need to give additional consideration to the impact of the new meals and entertainment guidance, state and local income tax rate changes and global changes in tax laws and regulations.
 With the hope of leaving many of the challenges of the global pandemic behind, companies will need to continue to monitor potential tax law changes in the US.

 Call us at (800) 624-2400 or fill out the form below and we'll contact you to discuss your specific situation.

-This article was written by Al Cappelloni, Darian Harnish, Matt McPherson, Rocky Stout and originally appeared on 2021-07-07.
+This article was written by Al Cappelloni, Darian A. Harnish, Rocky Stout and originally appeared on Jul 06, 2021.